“I think somewhere in [the] 4.75%, 5% [range] is probably going to be OK.”

 Why the higher withdrawal rate?
 Low inflation.

-Fast-forward half a year and the possibility of higher inflation is a hot topic, thanks to the prospect of a diminished coronavirus, an ascendant economy, and massive amounts of government stimulus.
-And Bengen himself has worried about the implication of recently higher prices for retiree spending.
-In a discussion on The Long View podcast late last year, Bengen said, "I'm hoping that the 4.7% rate I developed recently holds, but there's possibility it might not if inflation becomes sticky and becomes like a 1970s' kind of phenomenon."
+Fast-forward two years and high inflation is indeed upon us; the most recent inflation rate reading was more sluggish than expected, but still high relative to historic norms.
+Bengen himself has worried about the implication of recently higher prices for retiree spending.
+In a discussion on The Long View podcast late last year, Bengen said, “I’m hoping that the 4.7% rate I developed recently holds, but there’s possibility it might not if inflation becomes sticky and becomes like a 1970s’ kind of phenomenon.”

 As it happens, people who have retired over the past decade have been extraordinarily lucky with both inflation and investment returns: Not only have stock and bond returns been strong, but inflation has been exceedingly low, too.
 That means retirees’ portfolios have been enlarged at the same time they’ve been able to maintain their standards of living without having to jack up their withdrawals.